dkumral/LOSS/README.md

 ## LOSS
-This project, is LOSS-MENT project, the initial analyses of PSDs and randomization
+This project (LOSS-MENT) includes some initial analyses of PSDs and randomization.